Video Game Review: The Council – Episode 3

 On one hand, it’s nice to see the gradual evolution of characters and relationships.
 On the other, it’s a rehashed clumsy storytelling mechanic and a rather dull environment other than finding new items previously unattainable thanks to leveling up certain skills.

 The final section of the game finally gets you out of the castle and back underground for a moment, leading you to the most challenging puzzle of the series.
-But to solve that puzzle, it’s back into the house you go to look for items and clues.
+But to solve this, it’s back into the house you go to look for items and clues.

 This back-and-forth within the same map can be frustrating and lead to a sense of running around in circles (because you literally are at times).
 Despite that, the core story itself is intriguing enough to warrant interest in the next episode, and the main conversation mechanic is still a nice blend of RPG and narrative choice.